8ahmedanwer8/TipCal/README.md

 # TipCalAndroidApp
-Simple Android app for calculating restaurant tip and deployed to the play store.
 Check it out on the playstore https://play.google.com/store/apps/details?id=com.confuseddevs.tipcal

 This is the first app I published to the playstore and learned to build using Android.
 It is a single screen app with dynamic text, animations, Android UI elements (seekbar, constraint layout) , color interpolation, smooth UX and splashscreens which I designed on Photoshop.
 A lot of dimensions can be added to this app such as integrating Room or a service like Firebase to allow users to store foods eaten and share restaurants visited with other users (actually, that sounds like a good app idea!?).